Tag Archive: Pyramid Energy

 • Castle of Montsoriu: There’s an old ruin of a castle, that sits atop of a mountain just outside of Girona, ‘Cami del Castell de Montsori’.
 One can see it for miles and miles around – it is that high up.
 It is situated in the eastern section of the Montseny Natural Park and reserve of the Biosphere.
 To get there the road winds up and up the mountainside, the views are stunning, if not a little scary, it’s over a thousand years old and reconstruction commenced in the twentieth century.
 It is of the turreted Gothic castle design, nestling high up in those Spanish mountains and is one of the most relevant examples of medieval military architecture in the Mediterranean region.
 It is said that this sacred land is connected to Lamech and of Noah himself, very interesting and one wonders if there ever was a flood here or a change in geological circumstances?
 Ancestry line: The connection here is to Lamech, whom settled in the area.

-A three night stay in a swish high-up apartment just north of Barcelona
+A three night stay in a swish high-up apartment in the lovely area of Barbera del Valles, Catalonia, just north of Barcelona.

 Day ten: Friday 2nd December 2022: